aaronparker/aaronparker.github.io/_posts/2012-03-05-delivering-office-with-app-v-sequencer-recommendations.md

 # Using the Sequencer Template

 To create a sequencer template, open the Sequencer and choose Tools / Options to set the package options and exclusions.
 Then choose File / Save As Template to save the file to disk.
 Save the template to a file and open in a text editor such as Notepad.
-The new template will have a number of changes over a default templateUnder DEFAULTS, the following options will be set to Yes (if they aren&#8217;t change them to Yes):
+The new template will have a number of changes over a default templateUnder DEFAULTS, the following options will be set to Yes (if they aren't change them to Yes):

 [code]<DEFAULT Name="AllowMUADuringMonitoring" Value="Yes"/>
 <DEFAULT Name="CompressPackage" Value="Yes"/>[/code]